kamenco/spectra/README.md

 ## [Wireframe](#wireframe)

-Varna Eats is a web application that allows users to view the menu, make reservations, and manage tasks.
+Spectra advertising is a web application that allows users to view the company products displayed on the project page, to sign in, place anorder, make online payments and from his/her profile page to download the finishd project.
 This project is built using Django and is deployed on Heroku.

 ---

 ## [UX Description](#ux-description)

-This site was designed predominantly for restaurant owners, where they can present their restaurants, the menus, and where they can update the manues using postgres database, they can also add recepies, update recepies and delete recepies with using postgres as a database.
-Form the application menu, using databaase SQLLIte for development and PostgrsSql for production the owner or the manager of the restaurant can add menu items with photo, text and price.
-From tasks the manager can add, update tasks and delete tasks.
-The site has also a interactive javascript map facilitating the customers by showing the restaurant's whereabouts.
+This site was designed predominantly for advertising agencies and companies as well as freelanced graphic designers, where they showcase their products.
+From the profile page the owner or manager using the superuser account can view all the placed orders, and update the users' profile by directly uploading ready projects to the user's profile page, while the users can see all the orders they have made in their profile pages.
+This is achieved by using databases SQLite for development and PostgresSql for production.

-The layout is kept pretty simple, with three pages describing the Bulgarian cuisine, the menu page and the contact page from where the customer can make reservations by filling and sending the form.
-At the far right is the login button from where the owner or the restaurant manager can log in to update, delete and add recepies of the menu page.
-From there he can also add tasks, update and delete tasks, helping the management to better organize his business.
+The layout is kept pretty simple, with three pages describing the SPECTRA activities, the product page showing the products and the order page from where the customer can make reservations by filling and sending the form.
+At the far right is the login button from where the owner or the manager can log in to view all orders and to upload the ready projects.
+Using this button users and customers can log in and after that they can place orders by describing and choosing their product from the dropdown menu.
+The payment is mad eby stripe and success page is displayed temporarily in the session and is filed permenantly in the user's profile.

 ---